CodeCraftersAlliance/ArchKatas2024Spring/README.md

 ##### Telemetry Ingestion Service

-*Purpose*: This service processes the stream of telemetry data (coming from IoT hub) related to points and their values, and persists them in the time series database.
+*Purpose*: This service processes the telemetry data stream (from the IoT hub) related to points and their values, and stores them in the time series database.
+Before saving, this data is enriched with digital twin data.
+Enrichment may involve unit conversion of the reported sensed values to ensure all temperature sensor values in the time series databases are in the same unit, regardless of the unit in which they were sensed and reported.
+Other types of enrichment could include adjusting the sensed values according to sensor calibration offsets.

 ##### Alert Processing Service

 *Purpose*: This service monitors alert messages sent by the gateway as part of the telemetry.
 It enriches these alerts by referring to its own replica of the digital twin model database, stores them in the time series database, and then publishes them to a message broker (like Azure Event Hub).
 This allows the alerts to be processed by the global notification service.

+Alerts sent by the gateway as cloud event messages require enrichment with digital twin data.
+For instance, details about the originating farm, location, and company name are necessary to include in the notification message sent to users.

 ##### Weather Data Ingestion Service